Studio20-2017/sanctuary/jesus.md

 During the Great 2008 recession, Mexico’s economy was inextricably linked to the U.S. economy through NAFTA.
 Mexico suffered more than any country in Latin America.

 Thus began one of the largest waves of Mexican migrations the the United States.
 Jesus’s family was one of such families, after American products imperiled his family’s revenue stream.
-For a better education and economic opportunities, Jesus’s family left a desolate Puebla, one of the three poorest Mexican states.
+For a better education and economic opportunities, Jesus’s family left a desolate Puebla, one of the three poorest Mexican states. </p>

 <h3>Thus began one of the largest waves of Mexican migrations to the the United States. </h3>

-When Jesus was 14-years old, he walked across the border with his step father to the United States because it was the norm.
+<p>When Jesus was 14-years old, he walked across the border with his step father to the United States because it was the norm.
 Everyone, Jesus said, was doing it.

 Americans were blind to Mexico’s invisible suffering at the hands of U.S. policy.
 Then thousands of Mexicans marched across the U.S. border.
 For the first time, they would see it.</p>